sydneylouit539/chessbot/README.md

 ## Current Progress
-This bot is still in the extremely early stages of development, and the Elo level of the best bot in this project is currently about *1400*.
+This bot is still in the extremely early stages of development, and the Elo level of the best bot in this project is currently about *1820*.
 The current bot uses several techniques to improve performance.
+ - Efficient heuristic that evaluates a move rather than the entire board (speed ~800 kn/s)
  - Alpha-beta pruning
+ - Iterative deepening
  - Move ordering and reduction
  - Opening book (Source: perfect.ctg)
- - Efficient heuristic that evaluates a move rather than the board

 ## Estimated Elo History
  - 7/12/2024:   30